nebulastream/nebulastream-query-generator/README.md

 The [requirements.txt](requirements.txt) file should list all Python libraries that this project depend on, and they will be installed using

 `pip install -r requirements.txt`

+Additionally, you need to install git lsf utility to clone the repo.

+`sudo apt install git-lfs`

 ## How To Run